-- We recognise that long-term sustainability issues, particularly climate change, present risks and opportunities that may increasingly require explicit consideration; - We commit to be an engaged and responsible long-term investor in the assets and markets in which we invest: - We believe that the integration of financially material environmental (including climate change), social and governance ('ESG') factors within our investment process was not detrimental to the risks and may enhance the sustainable long term expected returns from the Plan's investments; - We aim to appoint and retain managers whose beliefs and practices are consistent with our beliefs on ESG risks and opportunities (where relevant to their mandate) and we encourage best stewardship practice from our investment managers; and - As part of our commitment to Responsible Investment, the Plan is a signatory to the United Nations Principles for Responsible Investment (UN PRI) and to the UK Stewardship Code.
+- We recognise that long-term sustainability issues, particularly climate change, present risks and opportunities that may increasingly require explicit consideration; - We commit to be an engaged and responsible long-term investor in the assets and markets in which we invest; - We believe that the integration of financially material environmental (including climate change), social and governance ('ESG') factors within our investment process was not detrimental to the risks and may enhance the sustainable long term expected returns from the Plan's investments; - We aim to appoint and retain managers whose beliefs and practices are consistent with our beliefs on ESG risks and opportunities (where relevant to their mandate), and we encourage best stewardship practice from our investment managers; and - As part of our commitment to Responsible Investment, the Plan is a signatory to the United Nations Principles for Responsible Investment (UN PRI).
+The Trustee is aiming to sign up to the new FRC UK Stewardship Code 2020.
+The new Code covers all asset classes and not just public equities.

 The Trustee's policy on Responsible Investment is included in its Statement of Investment Principles.
-The Trustee has adopted the Financial Reporting Council's (FRC's) UK Stewardship Code.